TestaSoftware/testasoftware.github.io/src/posts/2021-10-12-using-a-single-github-account-for-personal-and-professional-use/index.md

 Organizations
 -------------
 One of the most important things you can do for yourself or your company is to make sure you're leveraging [GitHub Organizations][2].
-Organizations provide a boundary for companies and organizations to facilitate collaboration while controlling access and security across many different repositories.
+Organizations provide a boundary that facilitates collaboration while controlling access and security across many different repositories.
 Security and access permissions can be granted via roles under the organization.

 Creating a new organization is straightforward.
-On the "Your Organizations" page there is a button for "New Organization".
+On the `Your Organizations` page there is a button for `New Organization`.
 You will need to pick a plan.
 Free plans are available.
 Choosing a paid plan will get you things like more automation minutes and extra features like pages, wikis, and insights for private repositories.
 For open source repositories most features are already available on the free plan.
 Billing is per user in the organization.
 From there you will need to enter a little bit of information such as organization name and contact email.
 Once that form is completed you will be the proud owner of a brand new organization!

 ### Organization Visibility
 As an individual, we can choose how we want to publicize the organizations we belong to.
 Navigate to the `People` tab of your organization, find your user (you can search for yourself if necessary), and click on your user.
 The page you land on will have an option regarding membership visibility.
 You may select public or private.
 Public makes your membership in this group visible to everyone and the organization will be displayed on your public profile.
 Private will mean that your membership is only visible to other members of the organization.